 You cannot train a model directly with TensorFlow Lite; instead you must convert your model from a

 .pb file) to a TensorFlow Lite file (a

 .tflite file), using the

 Figure 1 illustrates the basic process to create a model that's compatible with the

 Edge TPU.
 Most of the workflow uses standard TensorFlow tools.
 Once you have a TensorFlow Lite

 model, you then use our Edge TPU compiler to create a

 that's compatible with the Edge TPU.

-But if you have designed—or plan to design—your own model from scratch, then you should read the next section about model requirements.
+If you have designed—or plan to design—your own model architecture, then you should read the section below about model requirements.

 If you want to build your own TensorFlow model that takes full advantage of the Edge TPU at runtime, it must meet the following requirements: